pavankarthikg/283_VMX_Feature_Identification/README.md

  - Sudo apt-get install libssl-dev

 5. Resolving all these issues, checked the menuconfig and the relevant version match.

-6. Resolve the License error with MODULE_LICENSE("GPL v2"); and then
-- make
 - make modules
 - sudo make install

-7.

-7.
+6. Resolve the License error with MODULE_LICENSE("GPL v2");
+and then
+- make

+7. Loading the module inside the kernel
+- sudo insmod cmpe283-1.ko

+8. Check if kernel module is loaded properly
+- lsmod | grep cmpe283-1

+9. Finally, check for the execution and the print
+- dmesg